Overview

 ...

-As you can see in this sample, that we mount a file from the host machine’s filesystem located at ./options.conf
+In this sample, a file from the host machine’s filesystem located at ./options.conf

 .
-We will read the contents of that file during the creation process of the container and include it in the configuration.
+The container configuration script will read the contents of that file during the creation process of the container and include it in the configuration.

 Advanced customization